llllingllll/Trispend-site/docs/terms.md

 You retain ownership of the expense data and content you input.
 You grant us a limited license to process that content solely to operate and improve the Service.
 Trispend, its name, logos, and software are protected by intellectual‑property laws.
 All rights not expressly granted are reserved.

 ## 8. Third‑Party Services
+The Service integrates with the following third‑party services:
+- **Sign in with Apple / Google**: For account authentication
+- **Firebase Authentication**: For Google sign-in and email authentication
+- **Firebase Crashlytics**: For crash reporting and diagnostics
+- **Firebase Analytics**: For usage analytics
+- **Apple StoreKit**: For in-app purchases and subscriptions

-The Service may integrate with third‑party services (e.g., Apple iCloud, Sign in with Apple/Google, Firebase Authentication/Crashlytics, RevenueCat).
-Their terms and privacy policies apply to their components.
+Their respective terms and privacy policies apply to their components.
+We are not responsible for the practices of these third-party services.

 ## 9. Privacy
 Our handling of information is described in the Privacy Policy, incorporated by reference.